-Below: The far wall of the gallery featured a projection of live data visualization based on genetic data (DNA) sequences of plants in the real world garden outside the gallery and pollen collected by the bees and analyzed as they return to the gallery hive.
+Below: The far wall of the gallery featured a projection of live data visualization based on genetic data (DNA) sequences of plants in the real world garden outside the gallery and pollen collected by the bees and analyzed as they return to the gallery colony.
 This portion of Bumble Domicile is titled “Apiograph”.
 This video describes the process:

 The Flower Anther Swabbing Team (F.A.S.T.) youth involved in Art in the Park at Trinity Bellwoods regularly swabbed anthers of various flowering plants in the adjacent Artscape tenants’ garden and in nearby Trinity Bellwoods Park with colourful fluorescent tracking powders.
-They posted swabbing activity logs and created a diagramme of how their plant swabbing, pollen-gathering and Apiograph visualization interconnect (See F.A.S.T.).
+They posted swabbing activity logs and created a diagramme of how their plant swabbing, pollen-gathering and Apiograph visualization interconnect.

-Below: live ultraviolet video of (invisible) flower patterns was projected into a silver bowl in the gallery from a camera placed in the garden outside.
-Photos: Dave Kemp
+Below: live ultraviolet video of (invisible) flower patterns was projected into a silver bowl created by Anne Barros in the gallery from a custom camera placed in the garden outside by Rob Cruickshank.

 Below: Bee trading cards produced for the show featured colour-coded DNA snippets and other life facts about Toronto’s wild bees.
 Other goodies were also available, including an introduction to bees, habitat, and coevolution and a Guide to Toronto’s Pollinators (written by Laurence Packer and published by the David Suzuki Foundation).